 This guide doesn't just apply for those who've been given notice or heard rumours.
-Massive cuts in public spending, and the associated knock-ons from that, mean it's sensible for everyone to take a moment to think how they'd be affected, and put a contingency plan in place if possible.
+Cuts in public spending and its consequences mean it's sensible for everyone to take a moment to think how they'd be affected, and put a contingency plan in place if possible.

 The threat of redundancy may be more likely in a recession, but it's never a bad idea to have plans in place should you lose your job.
-Budget and make sure you know where you'd stand if it did happen and you'll save yourself the panic if, further down the line, your job becomes under threat.
+Budget and make sure you know where you'd stand if it did happen and you'll save yourself the panic if your job did then become uncertain.

 Is redundancy looming in your company?

 If you've been told redundancy is a possibility or think it might be heading your way, then you're in a much better position if you take action before it happens.

 Nervous about losing your job but not in any immediate danger?
 Think as if you're about to lose your job, in order to protect yourself as best you can.